MCP Writeback Governance Prompt

 VariableDescriptionExample

-preferred_llmPreferred model for policy-sensitive synthesisgpt-5-codex, claude-sonnet
+preferred_llmPreferred model for policy-sensitive synthesisgpt, claude-sonnet

 process_typeWorkflow being governed”incident response”, “monthly briefing”, “financial close review”